British Car Brands

 About: Bentley Logo

 The brand appeared in 1919 and went through a difficult formation process despite being in the luxury segment of the automobile market.
 The company focused on sports cars.
-Not without reason, all the famous models of racing cars are considered “descendants” of Speed Six and 4½ Liter produced by Bentley.
+Not without reason, all the famous racing car models are considered “descendants” of Speed Six and 4½ Liter produced by Bentley.
 Currently, the brand belongs to the Volkswagen concern.

 Rolls-Royce